hassio-addons/addon-nginx-proxy-manager/README.md

 ## About

-This add-on enables you to easily forward incoming connections to anywhere, including free SSL, without having to know too much about Nginx or Letsencrypt.
+This add-on enables you to easily forward incoming connections to anywhere, including free SSL, without having to know too much about Nginx or Let’s Encrypt.

 Forward your domain to your Home Assistant, Hass.io add-ons, or websites running at home or anywhere else, straight from a simple, powerful interface.